kyma-project/istio/docs/contributor/adr/0010-aws-nlb-support.md

 The Istio CR API will be extended with configuration for `awsLoadBalancerType`, including validation for the only supported values: `elb` and `nlb`.

-This results in the folowing Go structure:
+This results in the following Go structure:

 ```go
 // Config is the configuration for the Istio installation.